icen1/Humanising-NPCs/presentation_cues.md

 ## Technical Aspect

-### Project was equal in terms of research and dev, not in chunks

-### Representing opposite traits led us to Markov chains
+### Trying to represent opposite traits led us to Markov chains

 ### We take a set of traits from the user, where the first and second are opposites